What “Strong” Can Hide

 Burnout Beyond Exhaustion

-A row of matches on a yellow background, with one burnt-out match in the middle among unlit matches, symbolizing burnout, meaning, and mental health.
+A row of matches arranged on a yellow background, with one burnt-out match in the center surrounded by unlit matches, symbolizing burnout, emotional exhaustion, and mental health awareness at Joy Spring Mental Health.

 Burnout isn’t just about feeling tired — it’s about losing connection to meaning and purpose.
 When that sense of fulfillment fades, mental health and well-being suffer.
 Exploring this deeper layer of burnout helps us understand how to heal and rebuild resilience.